-An LSU product, Stingley was picked at No. 3 overall in the first round of the 2022 NFL draft.
-His athleticism and natural ability stood out at LSU, as he was named to the AP All-American First Team as a freshman.
+A former LSU standout, Stingley was picked at No. 3 overall in the first round of the 2022 NFL draft.
+His athleticism and natural ability stood out at LSU, and he was named to the AP All-American first team as a freshman.
 Going into his rookie year, he has a lot of expectations to become a football cornerstone for the rebuilding Texans.

 The main reason Silas watched the interactions between Smith and Stingley is because, in less than two months, he will find himself in a similar situation with rookie forward Jabari Smith Jr. of the Rockets.

 Houston Rockets HC Stephen Silas was asked about his impression of Texans rookie CB Derek Stingley Jr. who was selected third overall in the 2022 NFL Draft.
 Houston will showcase their third pick in the 2022 NBA Draft this season in F Jabari Smith Jr. #WeAreTexans #LightTheFuse pic.twitter.com/Qzujn6MxMD

 — #SARGE (@BigSargeSportz) August 7, 2022

 Houston used its No. 3 pick in the 2022 NBA draft to select Smith, who played one season at Auburn before declaring.
 Like Stingley, Smith also received several awards for his stellar play in college and was named an All-American (second team) at the end of the season.